sindresorhus/conf/readme.md

 type: `boolean`\
 Default: `false`

-Watch for any changes in the config file and call the callback for `onDidChange` if set.
+Watch for any changes in the config file and call the callback for `onDidChange` or `onDidAnyChange` if set.
 This is useful if there are multiple processes changing the same config file.

-**Currently this option doesn't work on Node.js 8 on macOS.**

 ### Instance